Back to Blog

 Principle 5: Use Milestones as a Reporting Framework

 Structure weekly or monthly status reports around two questions: "what has been accomplished since the last milestone?" and "what is the outlook for reaching the next milestone?"
 When milestones serve as the reporting framework, updates are consistently structured and every stakeholder evaluates progress against the same benchmarks.
+For detailed guidance on writing effective reports, see our progress report writing guide.

 For executive reporting, milestone achievement rate -- the ratio of milestones hit on time to total planned milestones -- is a powerful single metric that communicates project health at a glance.